movementlabsxyz/MIP/README.md

 - **Draft** - (set by author) An MIP/MD that is open for consideration.
 (It does not yet hold an MIP/MD number)
 - **Review** - (set by author) The MIP/MD is under peer review.
 The MIP/MD should receive an **MIP/MD number**, according to the rules described in the [Files and numbering](#files-and-numbering) section.
 At this point the editor should be involved to ensure the MIP/MD adheres to the guidelines.

-!!! info In case the editors are not available for an unacceptable long period of time, a reviewer should assume the role of the editor interim.
+> :bulb: In case the editors are not available for an unacceptable long period of time, a reviewer should assume the role of the editor interim.

 After acceptance the MIP/MD is merged into `main` and the branch should be deleted.